IMSL Numerical Libraries

 Embeddable Mathematical and Statistical Functionality

-IMSL Libraries save development time by providing optimized mathematical and statistical algorithms that can be embedded into C, C++, Java, and Fortran applications, including many databases.
+IMSL Libraries save development time by providing optimized mathematical and statistical algorithms that can be embedded into C, C++, Java, Fortran, and Python applications, including many databases.
 IMSL enhances application performance, reliability, portability, scalability, and maintainability as well as developer productivity.
-IMSL Libraries are supported across a wide range of languages as well as hardware and operating system environments including Windows, Linux, Apple, and many UNIX platforms.
+IMSL Libraries are supported across a wide range of languages as well as hardware and operating system environments including Windows, Linux, and many UNIX platforms.

 |Data mining and forecasting functionality||Statistical functionality||Mathematical functionality|